Skip to main content

 This is particularly common in states of insulin resistance.
 Relying solely on LDL-C in this scenario provides a false sense of security.
 Incorporating ApoB into your assessment provides a much clearer and more accurate picture of your cardiovascular risk, allowing for more aggressive and targeted interventions when necessary.
 Optimal ApoB levels for longevity are generally considered to be well below 80 mg/dL.

-Another layer of assessment involves Lipoprotein(a), or Lp(a).
+Another layer of cardiovascular risk assessment involves Lipoprotein(a), or Lp(a).
 This is a specific type of LDL-like particle whose level is almost entirely determined by genetics.
 Elevated Lp(a) is an independent and causal risk factor for cardiovascular disease.
 Because it is genetically determined, its levels do not change significantly with diet or exercise.

 Everyone should have their Lp(a) measured at least once in their lifetime.
 An elevated level identifies an individual with a baseline of increased risk, which should prompt more diligent management of all other modifiable risk factors, such as ApoB, blood pressure, and inflammation.